forderud/UnixSharedLibs/incbin-embed-file/README.md

 1 warning generated.
 ```

-This is a showstopper, since it will prevent usage in Apple App store.
+This is a blocker, since it will prevent usage in Apple App store apps.

+## Windows
+Not really supported, since adoption will require adoption of a `incbin.exe` preprocessor tool.

+## WASM
+Unsupported platform.